Oomnitza/oomnitza-connector/README.md

     filename = /home/appuser/exp/assets.csv
     directory =
     mapping.BARCODE = {"source": "Barcode"}

+#### Important

-**Note!** If you're running Docker on a Windows 10 desktop, it might be necessary to surround the Windows folder path with single or double quotes in the volumes section.
+If you run Docker on a Windows 10 desktop, you might need to enclose the Windows folder path with single or double quotes in the volumes section.

 ## Connector Configs